outworkers/phantom/README.md

 - ttl

-This is a very fast way of providing an int value Time-To-Live for the inserterd or updated record.
+This is a very fast way of providing an int value Time-To-Live for the inserted or updated record.
 Unlike MongoDB, you don't need a timestamp index, Cassandra will do the magic for you.